triggermesh/docs/docs/guides/creatingasource.md

 # Creating a Source

+!!!
+Info "Installation"
+    Make sure you have gone through the installation [procedure](installation.md) first before continuing with any of the guides.

 In this guide we will create a point to point Bridge between an AWS SQS queue and a microservice application called `sockeye` which displays events in a web interface.
 This simple flow is depicted below.

 ![](../assets/images/sqs-sockeye.png)